Ask anything about your health

 Answers in your words: simple or detailed

 Health information is often written for professionals, not for you.
 More than 4 in 10 adults struggle to understand health content written for the public, and 6 in 10 struggle when it includes numbers.
-Advoca lets you switch every answer between Detailed (all the facts, in patient-friendly language) and Simple (just the essentials, written for a reading age of 11).
+Advoca lets you switch every answer between Detailed (all the facts, in patient-friendly language) and Simple (just the essentials, in plain, everyday words).
 Share the Simple version with a parent or partner who finds the jargon hard, and keep the Detailed one for yourself.

-- Switch in one tap.
-Detailed gives you all the facts; Simple keeps it to the essentials, at a reading age of 11.
+• Switch in one tap.
+Detailed gives you all the facts; Simple keeps it to the essentials, in plain, everyday words.

 From question to a trusted answer in three steps